|photo by Alice Lum|

 The congregation had already laid plans to erect a new church at 141st Street and Convent Avenue.
 Now, on December 17, the pew holders met and decided to transfer all the 500 or so bodies in the churchyard to other cemeteries “as promptly as possible.”
 This included, of course, the grave of Clement Clarke Moore.

-In 1909 Trinity decided to close St. John’s and combine its congregation with St. Luke’s.
+In 1909 Trinity decided to close St. John’s Chapel and combine its congregation with St. Luke’s.
 The move would allow Trinity Church to demolish the architectural jewel.
 It prompted a debate that lasted for several years.
 One of the considerations brought up by concerned citizens nationwide was the architectural value of either structure.
-St. Luke’s, often the brunt of criticism, was most often on the losing end.
+St. Luke in the Fields, often the brunt of criticism, was most often on the losing end.
 On June 1, 1914 John Handforth fired off an impassioned letter to the New-York Tribune.
-In it he proposed, if one building had to go, “then let the vestry close St. Luke’s Chapel, the most hideous specimen of ecclesiastical architecture in the city, and transfer the work to St. John’s Chapel.”
+In it he proposed that, if one building had to go, “then let the vestry close St. Luke’s Chapel, the most hideous specimen of ecclesiastical architecture in the city, and transfer the work to St. John’s Chapel.”

 The magnificent St. John’s Chapel was demolished in 1918.
 St. Luke’s not only inherited its congregation, but a most extraordinary tradition.
 In 1827, five years after St. Luke’s Church was completed, a wealthy recluse named John Leake was found dead before his fireplace in Park Row.
 Leake had no relatives to inherit his fortune and he instructed that 1,000 pounds “be laid out in the annual income in sixpenny loaves of wheaten bread and distributed every Sabbath morning after divine service to such poor as shall appear most deserving.”